Why Savings Rates Are So Low in America — And What It Reveals About Consumer Debt

 Building stability also depends on reducing dependence on reactive decisions.
 When there is no margin, the family decides under pressure.
 It accepts higher interest because it needs a quick solution.
 It pays in installments because it has no cash.
 It uses the card because there is no alternative.
 It postpones preventive care because the month is already tight.
 Each of these decisions may be understandable in the moment, but together they increase future fragility.

 The literature on finance and resilience reinforces this reading.
-Leora Klapper and Annamaria Lusardi, in 2020, associated financial literacy with the ability to make more informed choices in complex environments.
-But the very idea of resilience requires more than information.
+Financial literacy helps people make more informed choices in complex environments, but resilience requires more than information.
 It requires conditions for the person to act before the shock becomes a crisis.
 Without margin, even a well-informed decision can be blocked by urgency.

 For that reason, low savings should be read as a direct barrier to lasting financial stability.
 When reserves do not form, the budget remains exposed.
 When the budget remains exposed, debt becomes the shock absorber.
 When debt becomes the shock absorber, future margin declines.
 When future margin declines, wealth building becomes more distant.